 What is Google Security Warning?

-"Google Security Warning" is a fake error message displayed by a malicious website that users visit inadvertently - they are redirected by various potentially unwanted programs (PUPs).
+"Google Security Warning" is a fake error message displayed by a malicious website that users visit inadvertently - they are redirected by various unwanted programs.
 Research shows that these apps often infiltrate systems without consent.
-As well as causing redirects, PUPs track Internet browsing activity and deliver intrusive online advertisements.
+As well as causing redirects, they can track Internet browsing activity and deliver intrusive online advertisements.

 "Google Security Warning" error states that the system has been infected with the Zeus virus (because the system activation key has expired) and that private information (logins/passwords, banking information, etc.) has been stolen.